wanderingcaribou/popular-github-repositories/README.md

 ### Github API

-We'll be using the following Github endpoint in our code [as documented here](https://developer.github.com/v3/search/#search-repositories).
 Here's an example of the endpoint we will be submitting requests to:

 https://api.github.com/search/repositories?q=stars:>25000&sort=stars&order=desc